recommenders-team/recommenders/scenarios/travel/README.md

 # Recommendation systems for Travel

 Recommendation systems are vital in the modern travel industry, helping users navigate through countless options for destinations, accommodations, and activities.
-Studies show that personalized recommendations can increase booking conversion rates by [up to 26%](https://www.phocuswire.com/Personalization-in-travel-getting-to-the-how) in travel platforms.
+Studies show that personalized recommendations can increase customer engagement by [up to 30%](https://mize.tech/blog/ai-in-tourism-marketing-hyper-personalization-and-more-bookings/) in travel platforms.

 ## Scenarios